kigster/simple-feed/README.md

 ## Challenges

-Building a personalized activity feeds tend to be a challenging task, due to the diversity of event types that it often includes, the personalization requirement, and the need for it to often scale to very large numbers of concurrent users.
+Building a personalized activity feed tends to be a challenging task, due to the diversity of event types that it often includes, the personalization requirement, and the need for it to often scale to very large numbers of concurrent users.
 Therefore common implementations tend to focus on either:

  * optimizing the read time performance by pre-computing the feed for each user ahead of time
  * OR optimizing the various ranking algorithms by computing the feed at read time, with complex forms of caching addressing the performance requirements.